 The Christmas Creek OPF infrastructure is being upgraded to include a Wet High Intensity Magnetic Separator (WHIMS) plant to further maximise production rates and enhance the value of our ore.
 The WHIMS construction will be completed by the end of 2020.

 Cloudbreak utilises relocatable conveyors which can be moved, lengthened or shortened once an area is mined.
 The conveyors now cover 10km, extended from the initial 5km length due to the success and efficiency of this innovative infrastructure.

 The Solomon Hub in the Hamersley Ranges is located 60km north of Tom Price and 120km to the west of our Chichester Hub.
 It comprises the Firetail and Kings Valley mines which together have a production capacity of 75mtpa.

 Solomon represents a valuable source of production by blending higher iron grade, low cost Firetail ore with low phosphorous Chichester ore to create Fortescue Blend.
 The current operation will expand to include the Queens Valley mining area to maintain production of the Kings Fines product.

-Fortescue is developing the Western Hub, which includes significant amounts of high iron content bedded iron ore and will be home to the Eliwana mine.
-Located 140km to the west of Solomon and due to be completed in December 2020, the Eliwana project includes 143km of rail and a 30mpta dry OPF.
+Fortescue is developing the Western Hub in the Pilbara region, which includes significant amounts of high iron content bedded iron ore and is home to Fortescue’s newest mine, Eliwana.
+Located 140km to the west of Solomon, Eliwana Operations was commissioned in December 2020, and includes 143km of rail and approximately 30mtpa dry OPF.

 Fortescue wholly owns and operates our purpose designed rail and port facilities, constructed to deliver iron ore from our mines to Port Hedland for shipment to our customers.
 Covering 620km of track, with the additional 143km under construction for Eliwana, our railway is the fastest, heavy haul line in the world.